milisp/awesome-claude-dxt/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/milisp/awesome-claude-dxt)](https://github.com/milisp/awesome-claude-dxt/commits)
 [![License](https://img.shields.io/github/license/milisp/awesome-claude-dxt)](LICENSE)

-A curated list of awesome (not only Claude) Desktop Extensions (.dxt files), tools, and resources
+A curated list of awesome (not only Claude) Desktop Extensions, tools, and resources

-- [milisp/plux](https://github.com/milisp/plux) - Better gui for everyone use AI, File tree + plus button, One-click + your files to AI.
-AI finder/explorer
+## 🌟 Featured Project

+[**milisp/plux**](https://github.com/milisp/plux) — The fastest way to connect your files to AI.
+Think file explorer + “add to AI” button — discover, send, and manage your files with one click.

 ## What is DXT?